lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_006_using_and_summon/README.md

 ## Steps

-- Find all occurance of scala 2 `implicit` keyword.
+- Find all occurrences of scala 2 `implicit` keyword.
 These should all be at the parameter side

 - Replace all `implicit` parameters with the new `using` keyword